-Initial state of "toggle" status Type of value: 1 or 0 Default value: 1 Effect if unset: Act as if toggled on Notes:
+Initial state of "toggle" status

+Act as if toggled on

 If set to 0, Privoxy will start in "toggled off" mode, i.e. mostly behave like a normal, content-neutral proxy with both ad blocking and content filtering disabled.
 See enable-remote-toggle below.